tmobile/magentaA11y/_checklist-native/link.md

 - Clickable textview that navigates the user outside the app (Ex: opens a browser)
 - Button: even if the control visibly looks like a link, code as a button to cue the screen reader the action will keep them within the app
 - Focus around an entire paragraph and activating an in-line link with double tap is an expected behavior.
 The link does not have isolated focus.
 (There can be only one active link in the paragraph)
+- Links can also be focused separately within a paragraph or sentence.
+Since this would require 3 swipes to get through the sentence, this is not optimal.

 ## iOS